 For more information on this subject, please refer to: „Impedance Analysis of Cell Junctions” (Wegener, J.) In: Nanotechnology Ed.
 H. Fuchs.
 VCH Weinheim, 2009

-Experimental Example: Effect of Barrier Disruption on Endothelial Cells
+Experimental Example: Effect of Barrier Disruption on Epithelial Cells

 The capacitance (C) of the cell layer covering the electrode remains constant after disruption of the cell-cell contacts while impedance (Z) breaks down dramatically.

-Staining of ZO-1 protein in endothelial cells showing barrier disruption after addition of Cytochalasin D (CD).
+Staining of ZO-1 protein in epithelial cells showing barrier disruption after addition of Cytochalasin D (CD).